phusion/holy-build-box/README.md

 These libraries are provided in multiple variants, each compiled with different compilation flags.
 The different variants will be covered with in [Tutorial 5: Library variants](TUTORIAL-5-LIBRARY-VARIANTS.md).

+### Security hardening

+Holy Build Box makes it easy to compile your application with special security hardening features:

+ * Protection against stack overflows and stack smashing
+ * Extra bounds checking in common functions
+ * Load time address randomization
+ * Read-only global offset table

+This is covered in [Tutorial 5: Library variants](TUTORIAL-5-LIBRARY-VARIANTS.md) and in the [Security hardening binaries](SECURITY-HARDENING-BINARIES.md).

 ## Getting started

 <a name="tutorials"></a>